 Everything else eventually follows (or can be outsourced!) 😉

 Disclosure: Some of these links are affiliate links.
 This means I get a commission if you purchase through any of my affiliate links at no extra costs to you.
 Monetizing this blog is how I’m able to keep most of my blogging resources available to you for free.
 Read my disclosure policy here.

 Now that we’ve established how important it is to blog from a place of purpose, here are some practical tips to start a blog that lasts.

 1. Align your blog goals with your life goals.

 As I mentioned earlier, I’ve been blogging professionally for the past 10 years.
 I launch blogs for clients and organizations, ghost-write blog content, design blogs, analyze blog statistics, and implement best practices so that the brands I work with can utilize their online presence to achieve their business goals.
 I literally spend 8 hours of my day working on websites and blogs.

 Needless to say, I love this job!
 I wouldn’t do this for this long if I don’t!
 But I’ve also come to a point in my life where my goals have become more than just making money or furthering a professional career.

-I have 5-year-old twins who are growing way too fast and needing more time and attention.
+We have 7-year-old twins who are growing way too fast and needing more time and attention.
 Aside from desiring to be more present for them every day, I think a lot about the kind of work and legacy I’ll leave them behind.